 In a perfect world, we’d all just go home when our work is done for the day.

-Don’t worry though, if you’re wondering what to do when bored at work, we’ve got you covered.
-We’re going to share the top 8 things to do when bored at work to pass the time (and be at least somewhat productive)
+Don’t worry, coming up, I’m going to share 13 things to do when bored at work to pass the time (and be at least somewhat productive).

 What do most people do when they’re bored at work?
 Browse the web.